 What About Using CBD Oil for Acne Scars?

 After that period, the researchers found that the skin’s appearance improved when it comes to elasticity and hydration thanks to the CBD treatment.
-Although the study didn’t tackle acne scars, it does show promise that CBD oil could help reduce their appearance.
+Although the study didn’t tackle pitted scars, it does show promise that CBD oil could help reduce the appearance of scarring.

 How to Use CBD Oil for Acne?